617 Washington Street,

 In 1929 the Park Theatre was given another remodel and classed itself as a movie palace.
 In November 1933 it became Minsky’s Park Burlesque Theatre.
 In 1937 it received another remodel and reopened as the Hub Theatre with 764-seats.
 By 1950 it was the Trans-Lux Theatre and finally State Theatre.

 Always an adult house since I remember it from 1960.
 It was around the corner from the Avery Hotel and I believe there was an underground tunnel to the hotel for performers way back when it was a live house.
-The Strand Theatre was demolished in 1990 and the site became a temporary parking lot.
+The State Theatre was demolished in 1990 and the site became a temporary parking lot.
 It has since been redeveloped.

 Just login to your account and subscribe to this theater.